yiisoft/yii2/docs/guide/upgrade-from-v1.md

 the assets in that bundle accessible via Web, and the current page will automatically contain the references to the JavaScript and CSS files specified in that bundle.

+To learn more about assets see the [asset manager documentation](assets.md).

 Static Helpers
 --------------